His Grace The Most Rev. Dr. Philipose Mar Chrysostom Mar Thoma Valiya Metropolitan

 He attended the 2nd Vatican Council summoned by Pope John 23rd as Official observer of the Mar Thoma Church.
 He always found time to get in touch with individuals in various parishes of Dioceses.
 He was very keen to conduct meetings of clergy very meaningfully.

 Chrysostom Metropolitan is unparalleled with his touching style of speech full of humorous statements and broad minded love of humanity.
 He is a devout idealist.
 Mar Chrysostom is a talented steersman able to guide the Church boat correctly to the destination as the times demand knowing the pulse of the period.
 He is endowed with an extra ordinary and indescribable talent to mingle with the youth to enter into a dialogue with them imbibing modern views.
 His presence enables each and everyone to overcome any highly complicated situation with the help of his inborn sense of humour.
-Moving on to be a hundred in age Thirumeni is able to remain youthful in thought, vision and words.
+Thirumeni is also able to remain youthful in thought, vision and words.
 The Mar Thoma Church decided to build houses for 1,500 homeless people by imbibing his vision on the occasion of his 90th birthday.
 As His Grace Philipose Mar Chrysostom Valiya Metropolitan is busy in action forgetting his advanced age, his spiritual leadership and sense of direction is a great blessing for the Church and society.

 He is now living in Maramon Jubilee Home after voluntarily retiring from administrative responsibilities on 1st October 2007.
 But he is leading a very active life style even now.
 He has given a new meaning to retirement by his present way of life.
 He visits many people and many people visit him in search of the noble experience of being in the presence of a sublime personality.
 His presence is required not just in Church gatherings.
 Various religious and cultural organizations demand his advice and blessings.
 His magnetic personality inspires each and every one who gets in touch with him.